 3. Provide reading support.

 Reading impacts everything.
-Once a child falls behind in reading, grades and confidence suffer.
+Once a child falls behind in reading, his or her grades and confidence suffer.
 Tutoring, encouragement, and practice at home are critical from the early grades.

 4. Engaged children feel less restricted.

 Most students feel “hemmed in” at some time or other.
 “Joyful learning,” Peter Gray argues in Psychology Today, “requires freedom.”
-Children crave freedom, they are kids and they don’t like to be restricted, hedged in, and told what to do.
-In the short-term get involved in PTA as a volunteer, encourage your child’s teacher to be imaginative, and be a positive part of the solution.
-In the long-term, invest yourself in the ongoing conversation around what education may possibly look like going forward.
+Children crave freedom.
+They are kids, and they don’t like to be restricted, hedged in, and told what to do.
+In the short-term, get involved in PTA as a volunteer, encourage your child’s teacher to be imaginative, and be a positive part of the solution.
+In the long-term, invest yourself in the ongoing conversation around what education might look like going forward.

 5. School doesn’t have to be boring.

-Your child may need to be challenged and motivated.
-As parents, it is important that we understand our child’s capacity to learn and take responsibility for engaging that potential – both at school and at home.
+To get a higher level of student engagement, kids need to be challenged and motivated.
+As parents, it is important that we understand our kids’ capacity to learn and take responsibility for engaging that potential, both at school and at home.

 6. Increased engagement makes school more relevant.

-Teens need to feel a connection between school and the next step of college or career.
-As parents, we need to make sure not only that our kids remain engaged, but also that schools meet our child’s individual needs in terms of preparation for what comes next.
+Teens need to feel a connection between school and the next step of college or a career.
+As parents, we need to make sure not only that our kids remain engaged but also that schools meet our kids’ individual needs in preparation for what comes next.

-When home life is unsettled children often lose focus at school.
-When a student loses focus it is hard to enjoy learning.
-Your child may well struggle at school because of something that is happening at home.
-Rather than allow home challenges to interfere with school, focus on helping your child stay engaged.
+When home life is unsettled, children often lose focus at school.
+When a student loses focus, it’s hard to enjoy learning.
+Your child may well struggle at school because of something that’s happening at home.
+Rather than allowing home challenges to interfere with school, make your home a safe place.

 Every child is unique.
-But life can be difficult when a child stands out for any reason.
-With the rise in childhood obesity, many young people feel rejected, out of place, or isolated by their peers.
-A positive school experience can help here by promoting a healthy lifestyle.
-School can be a place where children are taught confidence.
+That’s good, but life can be difficult when a child stands out for any reason.
+Many young people feel rejected, out of place, or isolated by their peers.
+Encouraging your kids’ self-image can give them confidence in school.
+Affirm their their individuality.

-Teachers and other school staff often provide encouragement support, motivation, counsel, coaching and other critically important interventions.
-Young people can access these support systems to their potential only when they are engaged in an active learning community.
+Teachers and other school staff often provide encouragement, support, motivation, counsel, coaching, and other critically important interventions.
+Young people can access these support systems to their potential.